How to Overwinter Rosemary and Grow It Indoors All Winter

 Watering

 It can get a messy sprinkle of water on its needles weekly, along with regular watering when the soil feels dry.
 Rosemary hates wet feet, so do not let yours sit in water.
-It needs well-drained soil, and a clay pot can help keep the roots from rotting.
+It needs well-draining potting mix, and a clay pot can help keep the roots from rotting.
 Many people make the mistake of letting their rosemary dry out too much, but a dry rosemary is a dead rosemary.
 Water when the soil feels dry.

 Light